Inductive sensor

-An inductive sensor is a device that uses the principle of electromagnetic induction to detect or measure objects.
-An inductor develops a magnetic field when a current flows through it; alternatively, a current will flow through a circuit containing an inductor when the magnetic field through it changes.
+An inductive sensor is an electronic device that operates based on the principle of electromagnetic induction to detect or measure nearby metallic objects.
+An inductor develops a magnetic field when an electric current flows through it; alternatively, a current will flow through a circuit containing an inductor when the magnetic field through it changes.
 This effect can be used to detect metallic objects that interact with a magnetic field.
-Non-metallic substances such as liquids or some kinds of dirt do not interact with the magnetic field, so an inductive sensor can operate in wet or dirty conditions.
+Non-metallic substances, such as liquids or some kinds of dirt, do not interact with the magnetic field, so an inductive sensor can operate in wet or dirty conditions.